-At 31st March 2019 unrestricted reserves and free reserves were £313k (2018: £138k) held as net current assets.
+At 31 March 2020 unrestricted reserves and free reserves were £558k (2019: £313k) held as net current assets.
 The increase reflects the surplus for the year.

-The trustees have determined that unrestricted reserves held by the Charity should be at a level that will enable the Charity to meet its financial obligations if current contracts are not retained.
-This level, at 31^{st} March 2019, is considered to be £111k (2018: £285k).
+The trustees have determined that unrestricted reserves held by the charity should be at a level that will enable the Charity to meet its financial obligations if current contracts are not retained.
+At $31^{st}$ March 2020, this level is considered to be £66k (2019: £111k).
 The trustees have noted the ongoing improvement in the overall level of reserves and that the level of free reserves is now above the stated requirement at the end of the financial year.
-The cost saving and restructuring measures noted above have ensured that the Charity is operating sustainably and without the onerous lease provision free reserves would be further improved to £426k.